 Sprouts on Jimmy John’s subs have been associated with a Salmonella outbreak in Illinois, Wisconsin and Minnesota.
 Our Salmonella lawyers are investigating.

 Health officials are working to find out what company or companies supplied sprouts to the JJ restaurants involved in this outbreak.
 The company, which has removed sprouts from its menu in all restaurants, told the media that the sprouts came from Minnesota.

 If you or a loved one has been diagnosed with Salmonella food poisoning, you can contact our lawyers for a free consultation.
-Attorneys Ryan Osterholm and Brendan Flaherty are our lead lawyers for these cases, and they have handled cases against this company in the past.
-Submit the form below if you want a free lawsuit evaluation with Ryan or Brendan.
+Our firm has handled cases against this company in the past.
+Submit the form below if you want a free lawsuit evaluation with a Salmonella lawyer.